 Healthy eating guide

 Eating well means you’re more likely to feel healthier, stay active for longer and protect yourself against illness.
-It’s never too late to start eating healthily, and a healthy diet doesn’t have to be boring or expensive.

 Eating well means enjoying your food and having plenty of variety in your diet so you get all the nutrients you need and maintain a healthy weight.

 The Eatwell guide shows how much of what you eat overall should come from each food group